 However, there might be others that are still healthy.
 This “hair diameter diversity” – the research on which is published in the Archives of Dermatology – is helpful with the diagnosis of androgenetic alopecia.

-Other than that, the distance between each follicular unit on the scalp also increases (which is normally 1 mm).
-And that’s what makes the hair look sparse, with the scalp visible.
+Other than that, the distance between each follicular unit on the scalp also increases, which is what makes the hair look sparse and increases scalp visibility.

 The thickness of each hair shaft also decreases, and in general, its quality becomes poor.